AlperKoc/Python_CodeGolf/HappyNumbers.md

 100 => 1^2 + 0^2 + 0^2 = 1

 Therefore 86 is happy.

-Input
+- Input
-A positive integer N
+  - A positive integer N
-Output
+- Output
-A sentence N IS HAPPY or N IS UNHAPPY
+  - A sentence N IS HAPPY or N IS UNHAPPY
-Constraints
+- Constraints
-0<N<10^20
+  - 0<N<10^20

-Example
+Example:
-Input
+- Input
   404
-Output
+- Output
   404 IS HAPPY